Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 Choose SANS contrast and enter the D2O-content (between 0 and 1) of the (s)olvent.
 SAXS contrast asssumed if option is not chosen.

-- p [input: perdeuteration of protein]
+- A, -B, -C, -D, -E, -F [input: perdeuteration of protein] Choose SANS contrast and enter the (p)erdeuteration (between 0 and 1) of the protein chain.
-Choose SANS contrast and enter the (p)erdeuteration (between 0 and 1) of the protein.
+For single-chain proteins, use -A.

 - r [input: Resolution of p(r) function]
 Change the (r)esolution, i.e. the binsize (in Aangstrom) of the p(r) function.